-If you’ve spent any time at all on a general fermented foods forum, you will know the huge variety of cultures that are out there.
+If you’ve spent any time at all on a kombucha or general fermented foods forum, you will know the huge variety of fermentation cultures that are out there.

 If you’re looking for fermented vegetable recipes, you’ll be hearing about saurkraut, kimchi, cortido, kvass, dill pickles.
 If you want something fizzy to drink, there’s kombucha, jun, and water kefir.

 If you want a dairy ferment, there’s milk kefir, lassi, ordinary yogurt (or yoghurt – depending on where you live.
 I slide between the two spellings.) and Caspian Sea yogurt (sometimes known as Caucasian yogurt).
 There’s the coconut milk versions of each of them, too.
 And that’s not even touching on the cheese options available.